CareBoo/Blinq/README.md

 Differences with Linq
 ---------------------

-Blinq aims to be as similar to Linq as possible, but there are some major differences.

 ### Delegates

 The Burst compiler doesn't support C# delegates.
 To get around this issue, Blinq requires you to create structs that implement the `IFunc` interface.